ElvaAdvaya/rhino.inside-revit/docs/pages/_en/beta/guides/rir-rhino.md

 ## Import Rhino Files into Revit

 The **Import 3DM File** is a quick method to import Rhino elements into a project or create a Family file from a Rhino model.
-This also hmay be a good way to read in other filre formats into Rhino and then into Revit to help translate models into Revit.
+This also may be a good way to read in other file formats into Rhino and then into Revit to help translate models into Revit.

 There are two methods of import.

-1. Import into a exiting Project file
+1. Import into a existing Project file
-1. Import into an exiting Family.
+1. Import into an existing Family.

 Data in the Rhino file will be translated into Revit based on each of these methods.

 ### Importing Rhino files as Directshapes into Project

 When importing a 3DM file directly into a project the result will be a single Directshape.
-THis is a quick way to bring in geomtery but some with all the limitations of Directshapes.
+This is a quick way to bring in geometry but some with all the limitations of Directshapes.

 On insert there are a number of options: